 If your pet has health care requirements above and beyond standard veterinary care, you may want to look for a vet with qualifications that go beyond the standard DVM degree.
 Two such certifications are:

 Diplomate of the American Board of Veterinary Practitioners (DABVP) - Veterinarians who are ABVP Certified (ABVP Diplomates) begin with a DVM degree and then go on to accrue knowledge and expertise beyond what is required to practice standard veterinary medicine.
-ABVP Diplomates undergo a challenging 3-year process of additional studies and examination to become board-certified specialists recognized by the American Veterinary Medical Association (AVMA).
+ABVP Diplomates undergo a challenging 3-year process of additional studies and examinations to become board-certified specialists recognized by the American Veterinary Medical Association (AVMA).
 These vets have put in the hard work and training to specialize in the treatment of one or more categories of animals.

 Fear-Free Certification - If you have a pet that is high-strung or anxious you may want to take the extra time to locate a Fear-Free Certified vet in your area.
 Fear-Free certification can apply to an individual vet, another veterinary professional within the hospital, or even the hospital itself.
 Fear Free training teaches ways in which veterinary professionals can make pets more at ease in their office and during their examinations and treatment.